davidackerman/EM_aligner/README.md

 	-	Client-side rendering: This is relevant to all steps requiring generation of point-matches; full section montage and cross-layer point-match generation.
 	-	Rough section alignment: This script
 	-	Point-match generation (two scripts)
--	Matlab 2015a and above, toolboxes: Computer Vision Systems (or Video and Blockset), ImageProcessing, Statistics and (optional) Parallel computing.
+-	Matlab 2015a and above, toolboxes: Computer Vision Systems (or Video and Blockset), ImageProcessing, Statistics, (optional) compiler and (optional) Parallel computing.